phetsims/phet-info/doc/interactive-description-technical-guide.md

 are hidden behind an `?supportsDescription` query parameter.
 You can elect to develop by adding this query parameter, but it is not recommended.

+Beware that some OS and browsers do not enable keyboard navigation by default.
+In particular macOS does not enable keyboard navigation for many applications unless specifically requested.
+Before starting, make sure keyboard navigation is enabled.
+Here is a link to macOS documentation about how to enable: https://support.apple.com/guide/mac-help/use-your-keyboard-like-a-mouse-mchlp1399/mac

 ### The a11y-view

 The 'A11y view' is an HTML page that runs the simulation in an iframe and shows an up-to-date copy of the PDOM next to